dkarter/dotfiles/README.md

 My dotfiles are now automatically versioned and contain a [Changelog](./CHANGELOG.md)!
 The main branch will be continuously updated, and you can use git tags to check out specific versions.

 > :warning: notice how I said automatically version and not semantically
 > versioned.
-While I do try to keep a good git hygene, and the versioning script
+While I do try to keep a good git hygiene, and the versioning script
 > follows conventional commits to determine the semantic version, I may still
 > introduce a breaking change without a warning (these are my personal dotfiles
 > after all :).
 The best course of action might be to have an independent fork